 Although this grinder is certainly more portable than the Lido 2, it still is quite a bit larger and heavier than other portable hand grinders.
-If you need a grinder to be your go-to travel companion, you may want to check out the Porlex Mini or Comandante.
+If you need a grinder to be your go-to travel companion, you may want to check out the Porlex Mini.

 You want a grinder to match the aesthetic of your coffee set-up.